plone/volto/README.md

 - [Python](https://python.org/) - See below for specific versions.
 - [Docker](https://www.docker.com/get-started) (if using the Plone docker images)

+*UPDATE 2022-10-25*: Since today (2022-10-25) NodeJS 18 is in LTS state (https://github.com/nodejs/release#release-schedule).
+However, due to changes in SSL internal libraries some Volto dependencies have been deprecated and need to be updated in order to continue working in NodeJS 18, mainly Webpack 4 (see: https://github.com/webpack/webpack/issues/14532#issuecomment-947525539 for further information).
+You can still use it, but NodeJS should be run under a special flag: `NODE_OPTIONS=--openssl-legacy-provider`.
+See also Volto's PR: https://github.com/plone/volto/pull/3699 for more information.

 The versions of Python that are supported in Volto depend on the version of Plone that you use.

 | Plone | Python | Volto |